 Understanding CDMA, GSM and LTE

-Thinking about phones and cellular services for your next trip?
-It’s important to have a passing knowledge of the services involved in order to make the right decision.
+Thinking about phones and cellular services for your next international trip?
+You should have a passing knowledge of how the services evolved around the world in order to understand what choices are available.

 GSM and CDMA are network technologies for cellphones.
 They were both developed in the nineties to take advantage of 2G network service.
 While most of the world selected GSM, the American FCC decided on a “dual-system” approach allowing either GSM or CDMA.
-Today the United States still uses a mix of different technologies while most of the rest of the world, has settled on GSM.
-That’s why GSM is the preferred technology for traveling the world.
+Today the United States still uses that mix of different technologies while most of the rest of the world uses GSM.
+That’s why GSM is the preferred technology for international travel.

-With the introduction of 3G, American carriers just improved the original GSM and CDMA technology.
-Because of the reliance on CDMA by some companies, the switch would have required a massive expenditure.
+With the introduction of 3G, American carriers just improved the original GSM and CDMA technologies.
+Because of the reliance on CDMA by some American companies, the switch would have been complicated with massive expenditures.

-With the introduction of 4G a completely new cellular system for connectivity was adopted called LTE.
-Designed for data it worked better than previous technology and carriers began replacing everything else with with the LTE system.
-Things like switching to VoIP (voice over internet) to replace traditional cellular voice calling.
+Things improved with the introduction of 4G, a completely new cellular system for connectivity integrating LTE.
+Designed for data it worked better than previous technology and carriers began replacing everything else with the LTE system.
+LTE opened up VoIP (voice over internet) capability to replace traditional cellular voice calling.
 LTE has allowed many CDMA companies to operate with more cellphone equipment options and broaden their service.
 The remaining CDMA companies include Verizon, Sprint, US Cellular, Boost Mobile, C Spire, Ting and Virgin Mobile with AT&T and T-Mobile being the two major GSM carriers.

-Unfortunately, while the cellular networks made the switch, many phone manufacturers continued to use LTE only for data and continue to use GSM or CDMA for voice and texts.
-So you’re stuck with choosing between a CDMA and GSM phone if you want voice.
-Two major companies, Verizon and Sprint are now on LTE.
-Improving VoLTE (voice LTE) solved the voice over CDMA problem allowing phasing out 3G greatly improving their customers use when traveling internationally.
+Early on, when the cellular networks rushed to make the switch, many phone manufacturers continued to use LTE only for data and continue to focus on GSM or CDMA for voice and texts.
+Today two major companies, Verizon and Sprint are now on LTE.
+Improving VoLTE (voice LTE) solved the voice over CDMA problem allowing phasing out 3G and greatly improving their customers use when traveling internationally.

 Unfortunately, the four major carriers now provide LTE on different frequency bands and provide phones that are specific to their frequencies, making it difficult to switch.
 Around the world there are currently some 40 additional frequencies being used that need to be considered.